vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

       2006-02-08 22:20:02,165 192.168.0.1 fbloggs  Protocol problem: connection reset

-   The keys in the dictionary passed in *extra* should not clash with the keys used by the logging system.
+   The keys in the dictionary passed in 	- extra* should not clash with the keys used by the logging system.
 (See the "Formatter" documentation for more information on which keys are used by the logging system.)